Windows 8 RT

 File System Support

-Windows RT supported FAT32, NTFS, and exFAT, with NTFS used internally for system partitions.
+Windows RT supported FAT32, NTFS, and exFAT.
+NTFS was used internally for system partitions.

 Supported File Systems